-"Autonomous Indian Nations and Peacemaking in Colonial Brazil," in Borderlands of the Iberian World: Environments, Histories, Cultures, ed.
-Cynthia Radding and Danna Levin Rojo (Oxford: Oxford University Press, expected 2019).
+"Autonomous Indian Nations and Peacemaking in Colonial Brazil," in The Oxford Handbook of Borderlands of the Iberian World, ed.
+Danna A. Levin Rojo and Cynthia Radding (Oxford: Oxford University Press, 2019).

 “On the Verge of Total Extinction?
 From Guaikurú to Kadiwéu in Nineteenth-Century Brazil," Ethnohistory 65, no. 4 (2018): 647-670.